mhulsman/ibidas/docs/installation.rst

 This will download and install ibidas and its necessary dependencies.
 The ``setuptools`` package is available in nearly all Linux distributions.

+To install, Ibidas needs some dependencies.
+Most are automatically installed.
+The following packages need to be installed manually if they are not yet available (an error will be returned in this case):

+    * numpy development files

+    * psycopg2 (only if access is required to postgres databases)

+    * MySQLDB (only if access is required to mysql databases)

+    * other databases are also supported.
+An error will be returned once you try to connect, with the package that needs to be installed.

 Ibidas has currently only been tested on the Linux platform, and probably will not work out of the box on Windows.
 We will look into this in the near future.